Copyright OTT-JAX

 self._kernel_matrix = kernel_matrix

-self._epsilon_init = epsilon if isinstance(
+self._epsilon_init = epsilon

 self._relative_epsilon = relative_epsilon

-self._scale_cost = "mean" if scale_cost is True else scale_cost
+self._scale_cost = scale_cost

 @property